Communicate to Predict Emergencies

 Improved Communication and Emergency Response

 Communication is key, especially in emergency situations.
 However, communicating is easier said than done in an emergency.
-Cell phones are not always readily accessible, and facility managers are not always able to alert the necessary support parties during an emergency.
+Cell phones are not always readily accessible, and facility managers are not always able to alert the necessary support parties during emergencies.

 That’s where the automated alert systems that situational awareness systems can provide come in handy.
 With an emergency, an automated alert triggers and determines the location in the building the problem is located and sends an alert directly to pre-determined individuals’ preferred devices.